-29.6.4 Deposit Schedule
+29.5.4 Deposit Schedule

-The mailer may schedule deposit of DDU mailings at least 24 hours in advance by contacting the district office in whose service area the destination facility is located.
+The mailer may schedule deposit of DDU mailings at least 24 hours in advance by contacting the DDU or through FAST, available at fast.usps.com.
 The mailer must follow the scheduled deposit time.
-The mailer may request standing appointments for renewable 6-month periods by written application to the district office.
+The mailer may request standing appointments for renewable 6-month periods by written application to the DDU.
 Mixed loads of Periodicals and other classes of mail require advance appointments for deposit.
 For mail entered under exceptional dispatch, the application for exceptional dispatch required under 28.3 also serves as a request for standing appointments.

-29.6.5 Vehicle Unloading
+29.5.5 Vehicle Unloading